Conference Conferences

 UID:879_cpkp_event

-DESCRIPTION:In cooperation with Critical Theory in Berlin and Volksbühne am Rosa-Luxemburg-Platz // Volksbühne Berlin // Roter Salon // Linienstraße 227, 10178 Berlin
+DESCRIPTION:In cooperation with Centre for Social Critique and Volksbühne am Rosa-Luxemburg-Platz // Volksbühne Berlin // Roter Salon // Linienstraße 227, 10178 Berlin

 STATUS:CONFIRMED